morethan987/hugo_main/content/blog/ubuntu-note/index.en.md

 Then reload the systemd configuration, and you can use the `systemctl` commands mentioned above to control this reverse proxy service 😄.

 If you want to use Git, you'll need to route SSH traffic through HTTPS using `netcat`.
 It might sound abstract, but the actual steps are quite straightforward.
-Simply add the following content to your `~/.ssh/config`:
+Simply add the following content to the `~/.ssh/config` file on the server:

 ```
 Host github.com gitlab.com